rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    folder to look at later.)
 1. Grading Student Projects (See Janet's facebook post on Dec.
 19, now at the end of this file).
+1. Graders.
+(I use student graders.
+Discussion with colleague.
+List of things that I assign in CSC 151.)
+4.5 hours in class.
+4.5 hours of prep.
+Three lab writeups per week.
+That would be six hours.
+One quiz per week.
+That's about two hours.
+One assignment.
+6-8 hours.
+   Writing the quiz.
+One hour.
+Writing the assignment.
+Two hours.
+   Total: More than twenty hours.
+Too much for one class.
 1. Eboards. (`sketches/eboards.md`)

 Old "soon"